Bread-Technologies/Bread-SDK-Bake-Repo/README.md

 3. Collation
 4. Bake

-Read more about what each stage of the bake process does on our docs: (doc link here for what is baking)
+Read more about what each stage of the bake process does on our docs: [What is Baking?] (https://breadtechnologiesinc.mintlify.app/understanding-baking#what-is-baking%3F)

 # Example Code of Running a Bake